 Emma Gordon received her PhD from the University of Edinburgh, where her supervisor was Professor Duncan Pritchard.
 Her interests are mainly in epistemology and bioethics.

-The Epistemology of Questioning
+The Epistemology of Understanding

 Would you like to be featured on ‘Representing…’?
 If you are, or have been, a student or faculty member from Edinburgh, and consider yourself to be a member of an underrepresented group, then please get in touch!